Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver PuSh Festival in 2025

 The PuSh International Performing Arts Festival (PuSh) delivers ground-breaking, contemporary works of dance, theatre, multimedia and music by artists from Vancouver, across Canada and around the world.

-Tickets for events in 2024 started at just less than $17.
-To purchase tickets when this event plays again in 2025 between January 23rd and February 9th, visit the pushfestival.ca website or call the PuSh Festival Audience Services info line at 604-449-6000.
+Tickets for events in 2025 start at just $15 for some shows.
+Others cost around $40 to $50.
+To purchase tickets, visit the pushfestival.ca website or call the PuSh Festival Audience Services info line at 604-449-6000.

 PuSh Festival Dates

-In 2024 the festival featured 17 different works from 15 countries.
-This included four world premieres!
-On top of that, there were a few other performances at the more casual and interactive Club PuSh on Granville Island.
+In 2025 the festival features 25 different works from 13 countries.
+On top of that, there are also performances at the more casual and interactive Club PuSh on Granville Island.

 As always, the festival lineup is dedicated to creative risk-taking and dynamic interdisciplinary collaboration.
-There is an extra emphasis on Canadian artists.
-There are, however, works by British, American, Italian, French and other artists as well.
+There is an emphasis on spotlighting Canadian artists.
+There are, however, works by British, American, Italian and other artists as well.

 For tickets and full details about the performances, see the official PuSh Festival website.